Harold Taylor (educator): Subsequent career

 Taylor resigned his presidency at Sarah Lawrence College in 1959.
 He traveled internationally to meet with political and intellectual leaders and to speak on education and the problems the world faced.
 Taylor traveled to the Soviet Union, the Middle East, Europe, Asia, and Australia.
 He became a visiting professor at overseas universities and lectured in social philosophy and education.
-From 1962-63, Taylor hosted the ABC television series Meet the Professor.
+From 1962 to 1963, Taylor hosted the ABC television series Meet the Professor.
 He published The World and the American Teacher: The Preparation of Teachers in the Field of World Affairs (1968), a declaration urging for an education on world affairs and Students without Teachers: A Crisis in the University (1969) which emphasized the role of the university in the global context, and its potential for encouraging real change.
 Of his other works in this period, The World as Teacher (1969) proposed that answers to many of the world's problems can be found in the field of education and How to Change Colleges: Notes on Radical Reform (1971), declared the necessary changes that the American college system needed to undergo.

-Taylor held many leadership positions in dance and theater in New York, including president of the American Ballet Theatre, president of the Agnes de Mille Dance Theater, a trustee of the New York Studio School, and Vice Chairmen of the Martha Graham School of Contemporary Dance.
+Taylor held many leadership positions in dance and theater in New York, including president of the American Ballet Theatre, president of the Agnes de Mille Dance Theater, a trustee of the New York Studio School, and Vice Chairman of the Martha Graham School of Contemporary Dance.

-In the 1960s, Taylor founded and chaired the Committee of Peace Research, which was sponsored and funded by the Institute for World Order and the National Research Council on Peace Strategy, for which he also served as a chairmen.
+In the 1960s, Taylor founded and chaired the Committee of Peace Research, which was sponsored and funded by the Institute for World Order and the National Research Council on Peace Strategy, for which he also served as a chairman.
 Taylor also cofounded the Peace Research Institute, which combined with the Institute for Policy Studies He also served as an advisor on human rights for the Eleanor Roosevelt Memorial Foundation.

-Taylor founded and served as director for the Center for International Service at Staten Island College and cofounded the National Committee for the Support of Public Schools In the 1970s, he founded and chaired the United States Committee for the United Nations University, and continued to work on a pilot for a "World College in collaboration with twenty-three United Nations member countries."
+Taylor founded and served as director for the Center for International Service at Staten Island College and cofounded the National Committee for the Support of Public Schools.
+In the 1970s, he founded and chaired the United States Committee for the United Nations University, and continued to work on a pilot for a "World College in collaboration with twenty-three United Nations member countries."
 Taylor's vision of a "World College" is described in his book The World as Teacher (1969), and includes information on "a three-year study of teacher education, combined with Taylor's interests in the development in the early 1960s of the World College program and the International Baccalaureate," and his works The United Nations University (1973) and A University for the World: The United Nations Plan (1974).
 Taylor was a John Dewey scholar and supporter and was "instrumental in arranging for the preservation of the John Dewey professional papers."

 Taylor died in 1993 at the age of 78 years in St. Vincent's Hospital and Medical Center in New York City.